jnskkmhr/unite_imu_ros/ros2_ws/src/unite_imu/README.md

 # ROS2 node for unite-imu method
 This is ROS2 node for
-* interpolating accelerometer value into gyrometer value which has higher frequency
+* interpolating accel message to the gyro's timestamp
 * fusing interpolated accel and gyro value into single imu topic

 I have tested this code in